 Good to know….

-- Whilst the crime rates are low compared to other Latin American countries, most crimes committed in Cuba are theft related.
-As in any country, be careful with your possessions; be it money, jewellery or any other items of high value, and avoid putting them on show.
-Popular areas of old town Havana and the Prado neighbourhood, in particular, do see instances of petty theft.
+- Crime rates in Cuba are low compared to other Latin American countries.
+However, when visiting any country, it’s worth being careful with valuable posessions and cash.
+Popular areas of old town Havana and the Prado neighbourhood, in particular, sometimes see instances of petty theft.

 Language & culture in Cuba